 Be aware of power differentials, intended or otherwise, between you and your patient.
 Minimize the perceived power differences when possible.
 Sit down to be at eye level with the patient, use language that is familiar to your patient, avoid patronizing comments or gestures, and so on.

 Implement a caring touch, but respect the patient’s cultural preferences and personal boundaries.

 Explain all procedures to patients before initiating them, even if you think your patient is not cognitively aware enough to understand.

 When the clinician makes physical contact—to position the patient or to assist in a dependent lift, for example—the rapport that has been established can determine whether that contact is effective or is resisted by the patient.

 Matching your expectations to your patient’s true capabilities also tends to yield better mobility outcomes.2 Clinicians must guard against the natural tendency to make assumptions about a patient based on age, education level, or other factors.
 When your expectations are too high, the patient can become frustrated and give up.
-Inappropriately low expectations are associated with overprotective behaviors,3 which foster continued or increased dependence.4 When patients’ capabilities are congruent with the support and demands ...
+Inappropriately low expectations are associated with overprotective behaviors,3 which foster continued or increased dependence.4 When patients’ capabilities are congruent with the support ...